A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 - Mechanical/bureaucratic or organic.
 A mechanical or bureaucratic company structure typically involves a high level of centralization, with control flowing downwards from a central authority figure.
 In comparison, an organic organizational structure is flatter, with an emphasis on horizontal communication.

 - Rigid or flexible.
 Vertical or mechanical structures are more rigid, with clearly defined roles and responsibilities.
-Horizontal or organic structures allow for more flexibility when it comes to chain of command and decision-making.

 A defined company reporting structure: